It’s true that classrooms, labs and studies will be the focus of your time at MUA—but there is more to medical school than that, particularly here.

 - Keep your eyes and ears peeled for the chattering and scampering of a green vervet monkey.

-The official Nevis Tourism Website is a great source of information about the island.
+The official Nevis Tourism Website is an excellent source of information about the island.